sebastienlambert/juliet-static/personality/content/types/Director.md

 linktitle: Director
 title: Director
 #type : ESTJ
+description: Directors are hardworking traditionalists, eager to take charge in organizing projects and people.
+imageurl: img/director.jpg
 ---

 Directors are hardworking traditionalists, eager to take charge in organizing projects and people.
 Orderly, rule-abiding, and conscientious, Directors like to get things done, and tend to go about projects in a systematic, methodical way.